 - Take that extra second to click on the ‘Eject’ button, when you’re done transferring data and using your SD card, and then remove your card.
 This will protect your card from data corruption and other problems.

 - Physically protect your card from moisture and extreme heat or cold.
 Invest in a protective case if you can.

 There you have it.
 The next time you’re facing trouble with your SD card, simply refer to this checklist.
 First, understand what the problem is and if one solution doesn’t work, then try another one.

 In the worst case of your SD card needing a format, don’t worry.
-You can always use a SD card data recovery tool to recover the data.
+You can always use an SD card data recovery tool to recover the data.

-So, did you fix the sd card not showing problem on your Mac?
+So, did you fix the sd card not showing issue on your Mac?
+Which fix worked out?
 Leave a comment and let us know.